Table of content

 </html>

-Keep in mind that if there is a paragraph in a different language you have to specify its language like this:
+Keep in mind that if a paragraph is in a different language, you have to specify its language like this:

 <body>